| Fashion clearly operates by different rules in the Daft dimension.

 It's a community.
 What is music if it's not having things in common

+with people?"
 We're here again, watching Daft Punk applying their talent for

 conceptual thinking to the ugly part the music-making process: